What is your background, Anna?

-“My name is Anna, I am a computational linguist / NLP specialist, and I recently started a new job at Relative Insight – a UK-based company specialising in comparative text analysis.
-Right after receiving the job offer, but before starting the job, I came across Omdena and managed to complete my first project.
-So, why would you join a challenge when you’ve already got a job?
-Because it helps!”
+I live in the United Kingdom, I am a computational linguist / NLP specialist, and in 2021 I has started a new job at Relative Insight – a UK-based company specializing in comparative text analysis.
+Right after receiving the job offer and before starting the job, I came across Omdena and managed to complete my first project Using Machine Learning to Predict Future Infrastructure of Africa.
+So, why do I join a challenge when I’ve already got a job?
+I believe it supports me in my career!

 How did the Omdena experience help you with your job?